 Dr Emma Boyland

-Health experts, Professor Simon Capewell and Dr Emma Boyland, from the University’s Institute of Psychology, Health & Society presented evidence this week to the Health Select Committee enquiry on Childhood Obesity.
+Dr Emma Boyland and Professor Simon Capewell from the University’s Institute of Psychology, Health & Society have presented evidence to the Health Select Committee enquiry on Childhood Obesity.

 You must be logged in to post a comment.